joestradamus/ethics-in-tech/PITCHME.md

 +++

-> 16 states let the FBI use face recognition technology to compare the faces of suspected criminals to their driver’s license and ID photos, creating a virtual line-up of their state residents...One in two American adults is in a law enforcement face recognition network...No state has passed a law comprehensively regulating police face recognition.
-We are not aware of any agency that requires warrants for searches or limits them to serious crimes...only one [local agency's] face recognition use policy expressly prohibits its officers from using face recognition to track individuals engaging in political, religious, or other protected free speech
+> 16 states let the FBI use face recognition technology...One in two American adults is in a law enforcement face recognition network...No state has passed a law comprehensively regulating police face recognition.

 [Center on Privacy & Technology at Georgetown Law](https://www.perpetuallineup.org/)

 Note:

 The takeaway?
-While I've only talked briefly about surveillance by U.S. and Chinese governments, the
+While I've only talked briefly about surveillance by U.S. and Chinese governments, the reality is that public surveillance and data mining of almost everything we do has become so widespread that the term Orwellian is now insufficient in describing our current world

 +++

 ### Private Data Mining